-The all-new Nook (aka the Nook Touch) is Barnes & Noble’s follow-up to their successful e-reader of the same name, which for months served as the Kindle’s primary competitor.
-BN, of course, also has the Nook Color, an intriguing e-reader/tablet hybrid running Android that is pretty much universally accepted as the most affordable way to get yourself and Android tablet.
-As such, the newly released Nook Touch should be seen as a competitor to the original Nook, not the Nook Color as it’s designed to perform one function really well: to serve as an e-reader.
+The all-new Nook (aka the Nook Touch) is Barnes & Noble’s follow-up to its successful e-reader of the same name, which for months served as the Kindle’s primary competitor.
+Barnes & Noble also has the Nook Color, an intriguing e-reader/tablet hybrid running Android that is universally accepted as one of the most affordable tablets on the market.
+The newly released Nook Touch should be seen as a competitor to the original Nook, not the Nook Color because it is designed to perform one function well: to serve as an e-reader.
+It runs Android, but will you get a full Android tablet experience on it?
+Read on to find out.

 The hardware

-One of the differences you’ll notice immediately with the new Nook Touch is how small it is, particularly when compared to the original or to the Kindle.
-The original Kindle and Nook boast 7-inch screens and have long been considered to be almost ideal for holding in one hand.
+One of the differences you will notice immediately with the new Nook Touch is how small it is, particularly when compared to the original Nook or to the Kindle.
+The original Kindle and Nook boast 7-inch screens and have long been considered to be ideal for holding in one hand.
 I would question that notion after testing the new Nook Touch.
-The screen size is 6 inches diagonally, but the Nook Touch is smaller, thinner and a lot lighter.
-That is because they decided to get rid of everything but the screen and implement a touchscreen interface with the popular e-ink technology (more on that later).
-Other hardware features include the forward/back buttons on the front of the device as well as the Nook button, which is used to wake it from sleep mode and access the main five options.
+The screen size is 6 inches diagonally, but the Nook Touch is smaller, thinner and much lighter.
+It is lighter because Barnes & Noble decided to get rid of everything but the screen and implement a touchscreen interface with e-ink technology (more on that later).
+Other hardware features include the forward/back buttons on the front of the device as well as the Nook button, which is used to wake it from sleep mode and access the five main options.
 There is a micro-USB port to charge the device and an SD card slot.

 Software